2024 Sept 30/Day 2: Back to the Front: pickups and kids performing for the troops, Visit to the special needs kids

 Today we visited a home for boys and men with special needs where Direct Aid for Ukraine bought a brand new VW minivan that is able to carry the boys to the hospital and field trips far more comfortably than the 1970s vintage bus you see on the right of this picture.
+Next up, we saw the local kids dancing for their dads - the homecoming soldiers.
+We handed over much-needed supplies to the troops as they headed back to their positions on the Eastern Front.

-Even more impact can be seen by the beautiful new living quarters complete with modern Ikea furniture and paintings built by over 40 volunteers at the beginning of the year.
-In contrast, there was a heating system delivered by a large aid organization last January that came without instructions and was missing a few key pieces and thus stood unused.
+Even more impact can be seen by the beautiful new living quarters, complete with modern Ikea furniture and paintings built by over 40 volunteers at the beginning of the year.
+In contrast, there was a heating system delivered by a large aid organization last January that came without instructions and was missing a few key pieces, and thus stood unused.
 That’s one of the main reasons I am so excited to participate in this direct aid effort rather than just donating to international organizations: The impact can be felt - and verified.

 After touring the facilities, we were treated to lovely songs and performances that differed in style though not in substance from the performances put on each year for the annual concert at my own kids’ school.